fuerdagegen/berlin-neighborhood-clustering/README.md

 - unsupervised learning (K-means, PCA)
 - user-intent weighting across feature groups

-Clustering and preference logic are partially modularized into reusable Python modules.
+Clustering and preference logic are partially modularized into reusable Python modules for experimentation and reuse.

 ---